ALL

 Yes.
 It is important to be very careful about mixing 2 kinds of drugs.
 Alcohol is a drug, and some other drugs cause serious problems when used with alcohol.

-One of the greatest dangers in combining alcohol with other drugs is that the effects are not always possible to predict.
+One of the greatest dangers of mixing alcohol with other drugs is that you can't always predict the effects.

 If you are taking medicines, talk to your healthcare provider before drinking alcohol.

-How can I be safer if I am planning to drink?
+How can I be safer if I am planning to drink alcohol?

 • Eat before and while you are drinking.

 • Drink slowly.
-For every drink of alcohol, drink one non-alcoholic drink.
+For every drink of alcohol, drink 1 non-alcoholic drink.

 • Make a plan before you drink to count your drinks and set a limit.